Dear Dr. Watskin,

 when I named the culprit in her case.

-Though a dermatologist you are not,
+Though a dermatologist you’re not,

-I know you will appreciate this plot.
+I know you’ll appreciate this plot.

 Sadly, I can always count on vanity